 A WB series, which ran from 1998-2006, features three witches whose ancestor was burned at the stake during the Salem Witch Trials.
-Available on DVD, Amazon Instant Video, Netflix and Google Play only.
+Available on Amazon, Netflix and Google Play.

 Episode 1 of Season 2, which aired on PBS in 2001, is titled “Witches’ Curse” and discusses several theories about what caused the Salem Witch Trials.
 Available on VHS only.

 Episode 17 of Season 3, which aired in 2007, is titled “Salem Witch” and features the team investigating the Hawthorne Hotel and Lyceum Restaurant in Salem, which are said to be haunted by Bridget Bishop.
-Available on DVD only.
+Available on Amazon.

 In Episode 15 of Season 7, which aired in 2012, is titled “Killer Nightlife” and features the team investigating the Lyceum restaurant and the Witch House in Salem, the home of Salem Witch Trials Judge Jonathan Corwin.
-Available on DVD only.
+Available on Amazon.

 A CW series, which first aired in 2009, in which the main character is a descendant of witches who had to flee Salem during the witch trials.
-Available on DVD, Amazon Instant Video, Netflix, Hulu and Google Play.
+Available on Amazon, Netflix, Hulu and Google Play.

 A WGN series, which first aired in 2014, that is set during the Salem Witch Trials and is loosely based on the events of the trials.
-Available on DVD, Amazon Instant Video, Netflix, Hulu and Google Play.
+Available on Amazon, Netflix, Hulu and Google Play.

 Episode one of this Comedy Central mini-series, which aired in April of 2016, is about two cousins who travel back in time to Salem in 1692 where one of them is suddenly accused of witchcraft.
-Available on Amazon Instant Video only.
+Available on Amazon.